Last updated: 11 February 2021

 If you would like to exercise any of your rights, or you have any questions or complaints about the way in which we have processed your data, please contact our Data Protection Officer by post at Lindores Abbey Distillery, Abbey Road, Lindores, KY14 6HH, or by email on firstname.lastname@example.org

-If you are still unsatisfied with our response, or the way in which we have processed your data, you also have the right to lodge a complaint with the Information Commissioner’s Office (ICO).
+If you are still unsatisfied with our response, or the way in which we have processed your data, you also have the right to lodge a complaint with the UK Information Commissioner’s Office (ICO), or the data protection supervisory authority in the EEA country in which you are based.
 The ICO can be contacted using the following details:

 Information Commissioner’s Office